ChrisHal/PMbrowser/doc/usage/installation.rst

 the file executable (usually a right-click in you file manager is involved in this).
 Double-clicking the file should start the application.

-The *AppImage contains* all necessary libraries, even when your distro does not provide them.
+The *AppImage contains* all necessary Qt libraries, even when your distro does not provide them.

+using *flatpack*
+****************

+A delf-contained flatpak file is provided.
+If your system is set up accordingly, you can intall the flatpak by double-clicking the file after download.

+You might need to install the necessay runtime, which is provided by the flathub repository.

 direct installation of the executable
 *************************************